Perfect for pairing with other programs.

 Housing is included in the program fee.

 In Paris, students live either with a Parisian host or in hotel apartments.
 Staying with a host is strongly encouraged as this allows students to fully experience the local culture and practice speaking French every day.
 The program fee includes breakfast every day and one light lunch every day of the week.
 All other meals are the responsibility of the student.
 Each housing includes a kitchenette and food markets are within walking distance.
 During excursions, all meals are provided.
 Students with disabilities that need more information about the residence hotel and the neighborhood, or students who wish to communicate supplementary information about their needs should contact CIEE prior to the program.
 Local consultants communicate directly with students with disabilities to ensure that they have full information about accommodations.

 In Dakar, students live in a Senegalese home in a furnished room.
 Daily meals with the host family are included in the program fee during Session II.
 Living with a Senegalese family enables students to have daily contact with French and/or Wolof languages and learn about family and social life in Senegal, which are crucial aspects of the culture.
 While French is the official language of the country, Wolof is most commonly spoken in the homes of CIEE host families, and CIEE students realize the challenges of living in a multiethnic and multilingual society, as they learn to function in both languages.

 Host families tend to view U.S. students as “adopted children” and expect them to eat meals and spend time with their family and friends.
-Homestay placements are determined on the basis of a preliminary questionnaire and confirmed on site in consultation with the program’s Housing Coordinator.
+Homestay placements are determined on the basis of a preliminary questionnaire and confirmed on site in consultation with the program staff.
 It is important to keep in mind that the Senegalese live simply, and such amenities as washing machines and microwaves are not commonly available.
 Meals tend to be considerably less varied than in the U.S.; rice and fish are considered staple foods in Senegal.
-A meal stipend is given to students so that they may supplement and vary their diet.